 - 1 large onion diced

-- 2 tbsp tomato paste tomato ketchup is a neat substitute-- you won't be able to tell the difference because this recipe already has some sweetness because of the peanuts
+- 2 tablespoon tomato paste (tomato ketchup is a neat substitute-- you won't be able to tell the difference because this recipe already has some sweetness because of the peanuts)

 - Salt to taste